SirRicSteel/TheosResearch.org/governance/THEOS_Functional_Time.md

 3. **Context Sensitivity** — Different domains have different memory horizons
 4. **Attack Resistance** — Bounded accumulation prevents poisoning
 5. **Auditability** — All wisdom updates are logged and reviewable
-6. **No Consciousness Claims** — Avoids philosophical and regulatory complications
+6. **No recursive refinement Claims** — Avoids philosophical and regulatory complications

 **This is THEOS's unique value proposition.**